-If you or someone you love wants to get started in archery, what equipment do you actually need in a beginner bowhunting setup?
+Alright, so you or someone you know wants to get started in archery.
+What equipment do you actually need in a beginner bowhunting setup?

-In almost every state in the country, it’s the most wonderful time of the year… deer season.
-While there are many, many more hunters that chase whitetails with a firearm, those of us who go with the stick-and-string often have much longer seasons to work with.
+In almost every state in the country, hunters wait in anticipation for the most wonderful time of the year... deer season.
+While many more hunters chase whitetails with a firearm, those of us who go with the stick-and-string often have much longer seasons to work with.
 In fact, archery seasons in many states open as early as September and many stay open until January.

 If you've been wanting to give archery a shot, it's not too late!
 Here you will find a list of everything it will take to put together the perfect beginner's bowhunting setup for you or for someone you love, as well as several places to consider when purchasing equipment.